hy1984427/appium/use_appium_inspector_and_similar_tool_to_locate_element_and_record_script/precondition_of_using_inspector_and_recording_script_for_android.md

 After all these, we can `Launch` appium.

-***We need to copy the `zipalign` from the sdk "build-tools" folder, such as "/Applications/adt/sdk/build-tools/19.1.0", to "/Applications/adt/sdk/tools".***
+***If you are using appium v1.1.0, you need to copy the `zipalign` from the sdk "build-tools" folder, such as "/Applications/adt/sdk/build-tools/19.1.0", to "/Applications/adt/sdk/tools".***

 ![Alt text](https://raw.githubusercontent.com/hy1984427/appium/master/images/android_zipalign_appium_1.1.png "Android zipalign appium v1.1")

-***This is an appium issue, which will be fixed in appium v1.2, but not yet released; and we are using appium v1.1 now.***
+***This issue is fixed in appium v1.2.0.***